Tecnun-eRacing/mirena_measure/src/DBMMK1/REAMDE.md

 **NOTE 2: Github kinda sucks balls so it wont display the matrixes at all.
 Just open this file with any good md formatter and youre golden**

 ## Overview
-The **Dynamic Bicycle Model (DBM)** is a mathematical representation of a wheeled vehicle’s motion, considering lateral dynamics, yaw rate, and steering input.
+The **Dynamic Bicycle Model (DBM)** is a mathematical representation of a wheeled vehicle’s motion based on Forward Euler, considering lateral dynamics, yaw rate, and steering input.
 The model accounts for the time step between updates, making it suitable for implementation in **Extended Kalman Filters (EKF)** and other discrete-time state estimation algorithms.

 ## State Representation
 The vehicle state is represented by the vector: